+oradorno apprymig for i an zoza ,

-Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted
+Admission Required to be considered for admission Required for some Recommende d Not required for admission, but considered if submitted Not considered for admission, even if submitted

 SAT or ACT X

-ACT Only Х
+ACT Only X

 SAT Only X

-Of the Only C8B Has been removed from the CDS.
+C8B Has been removed from the CDS.
 C8C Has been removed from the CDS.
-C8D In addition, does your institution use applicants' test scores for academic advising? Х Yes No C8E Latest date by which SAT or ACT se cores must be rece eived for fall-term a admission C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required due to differences by academic progracademic background, or if other expectations be considered in lieu of the SAT and of some students gram, student kaminations may C8G X X X Please indicate which tests your institution SAT ACT AP on uses for placeme nt (e.g., state tests) : Х CLEP Institutional Exam State Exam (specify):
+C8D In addition, does your institution use e applicants' test s cores for academi c advising? Х Yes No C8E Latest date by which SAT or ACT se cores must be rece eived for fall-term a admission C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students due to differences by acade student academic background, or if examinations may be considered in and ACT): nded for some I of some Iemic program, other C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests ) : X SAT ACT